intentee/paddler.intentee.com/content/docs/introduction/installation.md

 You can run `paddler --help` to see the available commands and options.

 If you want to install it globally in your system, you can usually move the binary into `/usr/local/bin`, or to a similar directory that is in your `PATH`.
-That is very system-specific, though, so it is not viable to cover all the possible options here.
+That is system-specific, though, so it is not viable to cover all the possible options here.
 Look up "how to install a binary globally on Linux/Windows/Mac/BSD/*".